 Yes, you can use self-rising flour.
 In that case, omit the baking powder and salt called in the recipe.

-Waffles can stick for several reasons, including iron was not hot enough when you add the batter, too much or not enough fat content in the batter, too much or not enough oil on the iron surface.
+Waffles can stick for several reasons, including iron was not hot enough when you add the batter, too much or not enough fat content in the batter, and too much or not enough oil on the iron surface.

 How To Keep Waffles Crisp